Quantum steering in a star network: nonlinear steering inequality

 where mutually unbiased measurements are performed on Bob's site~\cite{Can3}.
-This inequality has a peculiar property: If it is violated, the state also violates the original CHSH inequality~\cite{chsh}.
+This inequality has a peculiar property: If the state violates the original Clauser-Horne-Shimony-Holt (CHSH) inequality~\cite{chsh}, it must violate the inequality above.
 Next, an inequality can be constructed to verify the $n\rightarrow1$ steering, and this inequality can be viewed as a generalization of the one in Eq.~\eqref{Bell-like} above.

-Let $\sigma^{(\mu)}_j$, with $j=1, 2, 3$, be the Pauli matrices for the $\mu$th source state $W^{(\mu)}$. $\bm{r}^{(\mu)}_{x_{\mu}}$ is a three-dimensional vector in $\mathbb{R}^3$, $\bm{r}^{(\mu)}_{x_{\mu}}=\left(r^{(\mu)}_{x_{\mu}1},r^{(\mu)}_{x_{\mu}2},r^{(\mu)}_{x_{\mu}3}\right)^{\mathrm{T}}$, and the Euclidean norm of $\bm{r}^{(\mu)}_{x_{\mu}}$ is denoted by $\left\vert\left\vert\bm{r}^{(\mu)}_{x_{\mu}}\right\vert\right\vert \equiv\sqrt{\sum_{j=1}^3\left(r^{(\mu)}_{x_{\mu}j}\right)^2}$.
+Let $\sigma^{(\mu)}_i$, with $i=1, 2, 3$ be the Pauli matrices for the $\mu$th source state $W^{(\mu)}$. $\bm{r}^{(\mu)}_{x_{\mu}}$ is a three-dimensional vector in $\mathbb{R}^3$, $\bm{r}^{(\mu)}_{x_{\mu}}=\left(r^{(\mu)}_{x_{\mu}1},r^{(\mu)}_{x_{\mu}2},r^{(\mu)}_{x_{\mu}3}\right)^{\mathrm{T}}$, and the Euclidean norm of $\bm{r}^{(\mu)}_{x_{\mu}}$ is denoted by $\left\vert\left\vert\bm{r}^{(\mu)}_{x_{\mu}}\right\vert\right\vert\equiv\sqrt{\sum_{j=1}^3\left(r^{(\mu)}_{x_{\mu}j}\right)^2}$.
 Now, consider the case that the experiment setting for each Alice is two, $x_{\mu}\in\{1,2\}$, $\forall\mu\in\{1,2,...,n\}$, and the POVMs $\hat{M}^{(\mu)}_{a_{\mu}\vert x_{\mu}}$ $(a_{\mu}\in\{0,1\}$) may take the general form

 with $-1\leq k_{x_{\mu}}\leq 1$ and $\left\vert\left\vert\bm{r}^{(\mu)}_{x_{\mu}}\right\vert\right\vert\leq1+k_{x_{\mu}}$.
 As a well-known result~\cite{rmd,Pusey}, the necessary condition for the pair of POVMs $\left\{\hat{M}^{(\mu)}_{0\vert 1},\hat{M}^{(\mu)}_{1\vert 1}\right\}$ and $\left\{\hat{M}^{(\mu)}_{0\vert 2},\hat{M}^{(\mu)}_{1\vert 2}\right\}$ to be jointly measurable is